sugarlabs/musicblocks/REFLECTION-WIDGET-GUIDE.md

 ## Tips

 - The best way to use this tool is to have a detailed and long conversation with your mentor.
 The more you share, the better the feedback.
-- Let your mentors ask the questions, you can just sit back and answer them thoughtfully.
+- Let your mentors ask the questions; you can just sit back and answer them thoughtfully.
 - If your mentors are done asking questions, they will ask you if you want to continue the conversation or end it.
 It is up to you!
 - When you feel satisfied with the conversation, you can generate an analysis report.
 This report is based on your interactions with the mentors and the previous report.
-It will talk about your learning outcomes, areas for improvement and next steps.
+It will discuss your learning outcomes, areas for improvement, and next steps.

 ## Widget Features